 You still get that open and luxurious feel of the chevron pattern without the increased cost of mitering each board.
 It’s all the drama but with a more traditional aesthetic.

-Using any of the above patterns will provide you with timeless beauty and enhance the value of your home.
+Using any of the above patterns will provide you with timeless beauty and enhance your home’s value.

 Patterns We Don’t Recommend